G-U-N/Awesome-Consistency-Models/README.md

 - PSEUDO NUMERICAL METHODS FOR DIFFUSION MODELS ON MANIFOLDS (**ICLR 2024**)

+- Efficient, Accurate and Stable Gradients for Neural ODEs

 > If you find some work missing, please PR.